nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-upgrade-guide.md

 ## Step 2: Replace `App_Resources`

-First, copy your old app's `App_Resources` folder from `./template/app/`.
-Next, paste it into the new app's `app` folder.
-Make sure that you're replacing the new `App_Resources` folder.
+*iOS*: Copy your old app's `./template/app/App_Resources/iOS` folder.
+Then, paste it into the new app's `app/App_Resources` folder.
+Make sure that you're replacing the new `App_Resources/iOS` folder.

+*Android*: Copy all the contents of your old app's `./template/app/App_Resources/Android` folder.
+Next, past it into the new app's `app/App_Resources/Android/src/main/res` folder.

 ## Step 3: Merge the `src` and `app` folders